Upwardfi/docs/source/includes/bank_accounts.md

 }
 ```

-This API adds a bank account to an enrollment via Highline.
-By passing basic bank account information Highline will return the bank account structure to the user based on the user id.
+This API adds a bank account to an user.

 ### HTTP Request